1965 Elva-BMW Mark 7S

-The March was went through various configurations, including some time as a hillclimb car.
-It was found by South Australian orthopaedic surgeon Roger Oakeshott in Britain, and restored before he shipped it to Australia.
-He went quickly into professional racing, and I acquired it in 2000.
+The March then went through various configurations, including some time as a hillclimb car.
+It was then restored in Britain and shipped to Australia by an orthopaedic surgeon from whom Michael acquired it in 2000.

-It has been restored in accordance with its appearance in 1972, including STP and other sponsorship decals.
+It was restored in accordance with its appearance in 1972 and as driven by Niki Lauda, including STP and other sponsorship decals.
 It is powered by a Cosworth-Ford BDG 1975cc fuel-injected engine.

-It is very quick and a blast to drive, but suffers ongoing problems with reliability.
+With a power to weight ratio of about 600 bhp per tonne it is a very quick racing car and a blast to drive, but during his ownership suffered ongoing and expensive problems with reliability.
 It is one of the few March 722s running with the correct 2-litre BDG engine.
 Most have been fitted with a more reliable BDA.

 1982 Ralt RT4

 This Ralt RT4 is a 1992 model with several 1986 updates, originally constructed by Ralt Engineering Limited, Sutton.
 It was sold originally in Vancouver, Canada.